-We look forward to welcoming you at the theatre.
+We look forward to welcoming you to the theatre.
 The information below about your visit to Sydney Theatre Company is intended to help you make the most of your theatre experience.

 Visit our Frequently Asked Questions page for information about bookings and ticketing on our website.

 Explore the links below to jump ahead.

 Sydney Theatre Company offers a range of free and ticketed events designed to give you further insight into our plays.
 Hear about the creative process at pre-season briefings, meet like-minded people at Matinee Club and dine with artists at Pier Group Lunches.

-Visiting the theatre The Wharf is a great experience, but being a part of it is even more rewarding.
+Visiting the theatre is a great experience, but being a part of it is even more rewarding.
 There are lots of ways to become involved; to help us out, join old friends, or meet new ones.